Create regular mesh of points

 - template

-A character denoting sensor template montage used.
-Currently the only available option is
+A character denoting the sensor template montage used.
+Available options are

 Optionally, a vector with sensor labels to select from the template.
 If not defined, all sensors from the template montage are used to create a mesh.